FizaTM/harus_tidy/README.md

    * Use variables names from features.txt instead of V1:V561

 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

+6. Please upload the tidy data set created in step 5 of the instructions.
+Please upload your data set as a txt file created with write.table() using row.name=FALSE.

 ## First Exploration of the Data
 ### test